 The Exchange recently adopted the CAT Compliance Rules in the Rule 6.6800 Series in order to implement the National Market System Plan Governing the Consolidated Audit Trail (the "CAT NMS Plan" or "Plan").
-5 The CAT NMS Plan was filed by the Plan Participants to comply with Rule 613 of Regulation NMS under the Exchange Act,6 and each Plan Participant accordingly has adopted the same compliance rules in the Exchange's Rule 6.6800 Series.
+The CAT NMS Plan was filed by the Plan Participants to comply with Rule 613 of Regulation NMS under the Exchange Act, and each Plan Participant accordingly has adopted the same compliance rules in the Exchange's Rule 6.6800 Series.
 The common compliance rules adopted by each Plan Participant are designed to require industry members to comply with the provisions of the CAT NMS Plan, which broadly calls for industry members to record and report timely and accurately customer, order, and trade information relating to activity in NMS Securities and OTC Equity Securities.

-Article 12, Rule 8 sets forth the list of rules under which a Participant, associated person, or registered or non-registered employee of a Participant may be subject to a minor fine.
-Article 12, Rule 8 permits the Exchange to impose a fine of up to \$5,000 on any Participant, associated person, or registered or non-registered employee of a Participant for a minor violation of an eligible rule.
-The Exchange proposes to amend Article 12, Rule 8 to add the

-CAT Compliance Rules in the Rule 6.6800 Series to the list of rules eligible for disposition pursuant to a minor fine.7
+Rule 10.9217 sets forth the list of rules under which an ETP Holder or Associated Person may be subject to a fine under Rule 10.9216(b).
+Rule 10.9217 permits the Exchange to impose a fine of up to \$5,000 on any ETP Holder or Associated Person for a minor violation of an eligible rule.
+The Exchange proposes to amend Rule 10.9217 to add the CAT Compliance Rules in the Rule 6.6800 Series to the list of rules in Rule 10.9217 eligible for disposition pursuant to a minor fine under Rule 10.9216(b).

 The Exchange is coordinating with FINRA and other Plan Participants to promote harmonized and consistent enforcement of all the Plan Participants' CAT Compliance Rules.
-The Commission recently approved a Rule 17d-2 Plan under which the regulation of CAT Compliance Rules will be allocated among Plan Participants to reduce regulatory duplication for industry members that are members of more than one Participant ("common members").8 Under the Rule 17d-2 Plan, the regulation of CAT Compliance Rules with respect to common members that are members of FINRA is allocated to FINRA.
+The Commission recently approved a Rule 17d-2 Plan under which the regulation of CAT Compliance Rules will be allocated among Plan Participants to reduce regulatory duplication for industry members that are members of more than one Participant ("common members").
+Under the Rule 17d-2 Plan, the regulation of CAT Compliance Rules with respect to common members that are members of FINRA is allocated to FINRA.
 Similarly, under the Rule 17d-2 Plan, responsibility for common members of multiple other Plan Participants and not a member of FINRA will be allocated among those other Plan Participants, including to the Exchange.
-For those non-common members who are allocated to NYSE Chicago pursuant to the Rule 17d-2 Plan, if any, the Exchange and FINRA entered into a Regulatory Services Agreement ("RSA") pursuant to which FINRA will conduct surveillance, investigation, examination, and enforcement activity in connection with the CAT Compliance Rules on the Exchange's behalf (with the exception of such matters once a complaint is filed which in such instance is no longer administered through the MRVP).
-We expect that the other exchanges would be entering into a similar RSA.
+For those non-common members who are allocated to NYSE National pursuant to the Rule 17d-2 Plan, if any, the Exchange and FINRA entered into a Regulatory Services Agreement ("RSA") pursuant to which FINRA will conduct surveillance, investigation, examination,